franceschiniandrea/mpl_bsic/docs/source/index.rst

     # fig.tight_layout() # DO NOT call this before exporting

     # notice the arguments specified
-    fig.savefig("your_filename.svg", dpi=1200, bbox_inches="tight")
+    export_figure(fig, "your_filename")

 .. rubric:: Exporting the plot

+To export the figure, **use the provided function** ``mpl_bsic.export_figure``, which takes care of applying the styles and the correct parameters to the ``.savefig()`` function provided in vanilla Matplotlib.
+The function automatically exports in `svg` format, which is the one recommended to be used in articles.

+If you still want to use the traditional `fig.savefig()` function (**not recommended**), you need to make a few adjustments to the function call.
-When exporting, we need to make sure that the figure is not resized automatically by matplotlib and that the font sizes stay consistent.
+First, when exporting, we need to make sure that the figure is not resized automatically by matplotlib and that the font sizes stay consistent.
 To do that, you **must not** call ``fig.tight_layout()`` before exporting.